 What Will You Learn?

 With a minor in Fraud, you will learn about the various components of internal controls, the types of security breaches organizations encounter, and the uniqueness of fraud in any organization.
-The curriculum covers the causes of crimes and the demographics of a fraudster.
+The curriculum covers the causes of fraud and the demographics of a fraudster.
 You will also learn about the different types of fraud, and the principles of fraud prevention, detection, and how to assess for fraud.
 Additionally, the importance of establishing fraud prevention strategies through internal controls, complying with regulations, and engaging in risk assessment will be presented.

 Careers In Fraud

 You can work in any industry in the private sector or the public sector (federal, state, local government) or in non-profit and non-governmental organizations.
 Many opportunities exist in Western PA in the following industries:

 Within the public sector, the Department of Defense, the Securities Exchange Commission, the Government Accountability Office, the US Postal Inspection Office, Federal Bureau of Investigation, US Secret Service, and state and local police departments with a financial crimes unit all greatly value employees who are educated in fraud.
 You can also work in various regulatory agencies at the federal, state and local governmental level with this fraud background.

 The credential, Certified Fraud Examiner (CFE), is recognized by employers worldwide and domestically and is offered by the Association of Certified Fraud Examiners.